ShartazFeeham/Study_Notes/README.md

 ### `Insertions/Deletions`
-Efficient, with minimal re-balancing needed due to its balanced nature Efficient, similar to B-trees, but may involve more rebalancing
+Efficient, with minimal re-balancing needed due to its balanced nature Efficient, similar to B-trees, but may involve more re-balancing

 ### `Space Utilization`
 Can be less space-efficient as internal nodes store data